Bribery trial ends with deadlocked jury

-After just about three and a half days of deliberation, 12 jurors could not reach a unanimous decision in the “Ghost Lobby” trial, and U.S. District Court Judge John Tuchi declared a mistrial.

-All four defendants were charged with felony conspiracy, bribery, mail fraud and five counts of wire fraud after the Pierces are alleged to have accepted $31,500 in bribes from Johnson in exchange for Gary Pierce’s favor while he sat on the Arizona Corporation Commission.
+All four defendants were charged with felony conspiracy, bribery, mail fraud and five counts of wire fraud after Gary and Sherry Pierce were alleged to have accepted $31,500 in bribes from utility owner George Johnson in exchange for Gary Pierce’s favor while he sat on the Arizona Corporation Commission.

 Jim Norton was accused of directing his now ex-wife, unindicted co-conspirator Kelly Norton, to hire Sherry Pierce at her firm, KNB Consulting, through which the money was funneled.